l3gacyb3ta/old.website/README.md

 Keep in mind, 95% of these locations have a README, so READTHEM.

 ## Design

 The philosphy and insipiration are in [`design/ideas`](core.md) and there are some krita scribbles in the `design` folder as well. [`design/technical`](design/technical) follows the technical side of the project, with the software (I will be writing my own static site generator!) and webdev stuff going there, and [`design/art`](design/art) will follow the artistic side of site design.
 If I ever get this running on hardware I own I'll make a page for that aswell.

 ## Licensing

-The raw code for this site sits under an Unlicense, and the content (anything other than raw source code, so art, text, music, etc.) is under a CC BY-SA 4.0 license.
+The raw code for this site sits under the Nonviolent Public License, and the content (anything other than raw source code, so art, text, music, etc.) is under a CC BY-SA 4.0 license.